Ignite Amplify

 Head of Operations

-Lauren is a native Mississippian who moved to Jackson to attend college.
-After the ICE raids, she volunteered to organize with the affected youth.
-Lauren now works at the Immigrant Alliance for Justice and Equity full-time as the organization’s Operations Manager.
+Lauren is a native Mississippian who moved to the capitol city to attend college.
+She has volunteered to organize with youth in the state.
+Lauren now works at IAJE full-time as the organization’s Operations Manager.
 She has experience in advocating and organizing around public health safety, herbalism, reproductive justice and healing as abolition.
-She uplifts language access, water and land sovereignty, baking therapy and cultural organizing through a Black feminist lens while implementing popular education through the arts at IAJE.
+She uplifts language access, food and land sovereignty, baking therapy and cultural organizing through a Black feminist lens while implementing popular education through the arts at IAJE.
 Lauren has a multicultural and multi-ethnic background, and was raised in opposite spectrums: a Metropolitan area and the rural Mississippi Delta.
-With a father born in Mound Bayou, a historically significant town, and an Ecuadorian mother hailing from NYC, these ancestral gifts have shaped her viewpoint of the world around her.
+With a father born in Mound Bayou, a historically significant town, and a mother born in South America, who later migrated to NYC.
+These ancestral gifts have shaped her viewpoint of the world around her.

 -